How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 • Viscosity (legs on the glass)

-• Hue (can indicate age or grape variety)
+• Hue (indicates age or grape)

 2. Smell Without Swirling